 Students on Financial Aid Probation will have financial aid reinstated and be on probation for one payment period.
 At the conclusion of the probation period, you must meet SAP to qualify for further Title IV funding; or have met or be on track to meet the individualized SAP plan by the specific point in time.
-Students that are not making SAP at the end of the Probation Period will be suspended from financial aid eligibility.
+Students that are not making SAP at the end of the probation period will be suspended from financial aid eligibility.

-Reinstatement of Eligibility: A student who has lost eligibility for financial aid due to suspension or a denied appeal can reestablish eligibility by taking courses and achieving financial aid satisfactory academic programs (67% PACE and CGPA 2.0).
-Keep in mind this will be at your own expense as you are not eligible for financial aid; contact the Financial Aid Department to request the reinstatement of your financial aid eligibility.
+Reinstatement of Eligibility: A student who has lost eligibility for financial aid due to suspension or a denied appeal can reestablish eligibility by taking courses and achieving financial aid satisfactory academic progs (67% PACE and CGPA 2.0).
+Keep in mind this will be at the student's own expense as they are not eligible for financial aid; the student must contact the Financial Aid Department to request the reinstatement of their financial aid eligibility.